OpenTechSchool/www.opentechschool.org/handbooks/learners_meetup.md

 ---
 layout: simple
-title: Learners meetup
+title: How to organize a Learners Meetup
 ---

-A learners meetup is an event aimed at everyone who's learning to code, develop software, or anything tech-related.
+A Learners Meetup is an event aimed at everyone who's learning to code, develop software, or anything tech-related.
 This includes both absolute beginners as well as developers who want to acquire new tech skills and get into passionate conversations about it.
 After all: lifelong, we are all learners!

 The other purpose of this event is to help build a community around OTS and keep its members engaged, offering a regular event as reference meeting point for learners who want to ask questions or present their latest projects (sometimes as an OTS workshop follow-up: full circle!), coaches willing to offer their skills by joining the event's discussions, and anyone interested in participating in a skill exchange.

-# How does a learners meetup work?
+# How does a Learners Meetup work?

 It's a 2-hour event, in three parts: two talks, a break, and a Learn'n'Tell session.

-1. Talks
+1. Talks.
 Talks shouldn't be longer than 25 minutes, including taking questions during the last 5 minutes.
 The topics covered should relate to programming and/or technology and should be suitable for people new to them, explaining even the most complex matter in a clear and engaging way.
 In order to make sure the talk follows these guidelines, we suggest asking the speakers to present their slides and talk for review in advance.
 We're aware that this requires extra effort/coordination, but it can really make the difference for your meetup (and, most importantly, your attendees).

-2. Break
+2. Break.
 The break should last around 5-10 minutes and will give everybody the chance to meet, discuss, socialize, and relax.
 Plus, a couple of things should be on the wall during the break:
     * a white board and a writing utensil.
 It doesn't need to be a real board; a big paper sheet will do the trick.
 Attendees are invited to write on it, asking for or offering help with a project, or to propose a skill exchange (no money involved, please).
 This is a great way to start a conversation.
     * a sheet of paper, entitled "Learn'n'Tell" and a list of available slots (no more than five) to talk at the upcoming Learn'n'Tell session.
 Anyone interested in doing so should write their name and the topic they'll be addressing.

-3. Learn'n'Tell session
+3. Learn'n'Tell session.
 Learn'n'Tell is inspired by [Hack'n'Tell](http://hackandtell.org/) (taking place in New York and Berlin), an event during which hackers can present their projects and get feedback from the audience.
 During our Learn'n'Tell session, beginners have 5 minutes to ask tech questions or show what they're working on (live coding is more than welcome!) and 5 minutes to receive feedback from the audience (experienced developers also come to the meetup to support the discussion).
 Important: have someone moderate the session and keep an eye on the time!

 # Pre-requirements

-Make sure the workshop and its idea is in agreement with our [values](/about.html#core_values).
+Make sure the event and its idea is in agreement with our [values](/about.html#core_values).
 In particular:
- * even though your workshop may be targeting a certain group of people (because of a talk's topic, for example), it needs to be as open and inclusive as possible
+ * even though your event may be targeting a certain group of people (because of a talk's topic, for example), it needs to be as open and inclusive as possible
  * you have to make sure that the event is enjoyable/accessible at a beginner's level
- * always remember that the learners meetup ought to give beginners the chance to learn, (hopefully) get answers to their questions, and present what they have created or discovered
+ * always remember that the Learners Meetup ought to give beginners the chance to learn, (hopefully) get answers to their questions, and present what they have created or discovered
- * you are responsible for creating a safe learning environment, where learners are encouraged to ask questions and nothing is assumed to be "self-explanatory."
+ * you are responsible for creating a welcoming learning environment, where learners are encouraged to ask questions and nothing is assumed to be "self-explanatory."
 State this explicitly at the beginning of the meetup, to embolden the shy people and so everyone attending can help you create this environment.

 Have an idea which topics you'd like to include: the clearer the idea, the easier it becomes to recruit speakers.

-Get in touch with OpenTechSchool people (which you might have already done via the mailinglist) and discuss your idea.
+Get in touch with OpenTechSchool members (which you might have already done via the mailinglist) and discuss your idea.
 Someone may already be working on something similar, so it makes sense to join forces.

-In order to make the organisation easier, once you've contacted the OpenTechSchool team, find someone who is passionate about helping you organise the workshop from within OpenTechSchool or who has at least done something like this before.
+In order to make the organization easier, once you've contacted the OpenTechSchool team, find someone who is passionate about helping you organise the workshop from within OpenTechSchool or who has at least done something like this before.
 We call this person "the co-host" and you are referred to as the "organizer".
 Since this co-host might not have access to everything, this document refers to OTS as the organisational team in general.

 # Starting to organize